Expat Living: Ava Meena in Schweinfurt Germany

 - Twitter: https://twitter.com/MyMeenaLife

-If you like this interview and want to read more of them, as well as read more general posts on expat life, check out my Expat Living section.
+Fond of this interview with Ava Meena in Schweinfurt Germany?
+Then check out our expat living archives for more interviews and tips on expat life in Berlin.
 You’ll come across articles like our ten favourite things in Berlin and how the concept of home changes when you move abroad.